 To run an A/B test, you need to create two different versions of one piece of content, with changes to a single variable.
 Then, you'll show these two versions to two similarly sized audiences and analyze which one performed better over a specific period of time (long enough to make accurate conclusions about your results).

 A/B testing helps marketers observe how one version of a piece of marketing content performs alongside another.
 Here are two types of A/B tests you might conduct in an effort to increase your website's conversion rate:

 Example 1: User Experience Test

-To A/B test this theory, you'd create another, alternative web page that reflected that CTA placement change.
-The existing design -- or the "control" -- is Version A. Version B is the "challenger."
+To A/B test this theory, you'd create another, alternative web page that uses the new CTA placement.
+The existing design with the sidebar CTA — or the "control" — is Version A. Version B with the CTA at the top is the "challenger."
 Then, you'd test these two versions by showing each of them to a predetermined percentage of site visitors.
 Ideally, the percentage of visitors seeing either version is the same.